A Vet's Review of Embrace Pet Insurance

 Masses are very common in veterinary medicine.
 If a potential buyer misses this information and/or can't afford to get a diagnosis, they may end up with a policy that doesn't cover any malignant or non-malignant masses (tumors) after the waiting period.

 • Their Bilateral Conditions policy does not clearly list the medical conditions that fall under this exclusion.
-There are so many body systems that inhabit both sides of the body (e.g. eyes, ears, knees, hips, front paws, elbows, toenails, kidneys, lungs, femur, etc).
-Not clearly defining which systems they are referring to leaves a big door open that could allow them to deem something as a bilateral exclusion whenever they see fit.
-Letting customers know what specific conditions and/or systems fall under this exclusion would be much more transparent.
-Even if they want the definition of Bilateral Conditions to include all body systems that inhabit both sides of the body, it is important that they clearly let the customer know this.
-Saying "not limited to..." just isn't enough.
+Not clearly defining which conditions fall under this policy leaves a big door open that could allow them to deem something as a bilateral exclusion whenever they see fit.
+Letting customers know what specific conditions and/or systems fall under this exclusion would be much more transparent and would allow the customer to make a more informed decision.
+Just saying "...includes, but not limited to..." just isn't enough.

 • Based on their pre-existing conditions policy, clinical signs can be used to denote something as pre-existing.
 As with all pet insurance companies that use this wording, I have concerns that this can be used to deny claims even when these previous signs/symptoms are not directly related to the disease or condition currently in question.